yanyongyu/githubkit/docs/usage/configuration.md

 ### `auto_retry`

 The `auto_retry` option enables request retrying when rate limit exceeded and server error encountered.
 See [Auto Retry](./auto-retry.md) for more infomation.

+### `rest_api_body_validation`

+The `rest_api_body_validation` option is used to enable or disable the rest API request body validation.
+By default, githubkit validates the input data against the GitHub API schema.
+If you do not want to validate the input data, you can set this option to `False`.